Phase Noise in Real-World Twin-Field Quantum Key Distribution

-Finally, when dual-band noise detection and cancellation is considered, relevant sources of background photons in the quantum channel are the \gls{ASE} of employed laser sources and the Spontaneous Raman effect. \gls{ASE} noise from diode or fiber lasers considerably exceeds the spectral separation of the sensing and quantum lasers in a dual-band transmission.
+When dual-band noise detection and cancellation are considered, relevant sources of background photons in the quantum channel are the \gls{ASE} of employed laser sources and the Spontaneous Raman effect. \gls{ASE} noise from diode or fiber lasers considerably exceeds the spectral separation of the sensing and quantum lasers in a dual-band transmission.
 As the two co-propagate in the quantum fiber, efficient filtering would be required at the \glspl{SPD} in Charlie.
-Standard Bragg-grating filters employed in classical telecommunications have relevant drops in efficiency outside the range \SI{1300}{nm}--\SI{1600}{nm}, which may result in background \gls{ASE} photons to fall on the \glspl{SPD} and must therefore be complemented by dedicated equipment in \gls{TFQKD} setups.
+Standard Bragg-grating filters employed in classical telecommunications have relevant drops in efficiency outside the range \SI{1300}{\nm}--\SI{1600}{\nm}, which may result in background \gls{ASE} photons to fall on the \glspl{SPD} and must therefore be complemented by dedicated equipment in \gls{TFQKD} setups.
 Raman scattering of the sensing laser propagating in the quantum fiber generates background photons on a broad spectrum, that extends to the \gls{QKD} wavelength channel.
 As such it cannot be efficiently filtered out, and the only mitigation strategy is again a careful adjustment of the launched sensing laser power to meet a condition where the Raman photon background remains negligible with respect to the signal.
-In our analysis we considered two scenarios with different commercial detectors: one using best-in-class InGaAs/InP SPAD ID230, with Stirling cooler and dark count rate from \SI{3}{\hertz} to \SI{60}{\hertz}, corresponding to a quantum efficiency respectively of \SI{10}{\percent} and \SI{25}{\percent}; the other adopting an \glspl{SNSPD} with dark count rate of \SI{10}{\hertz} and quantum efficiency of \SI{90}{\percent}.
+Instead of focusing on ultra-low-noise detectors, in our analysis we considered two realistic scenarios with different commercial detectors: one using best-in-class InGaAs/InP SPAD, with Stirling cooler and dark count rate from \SI{3}{\Hz} to \SI{60}{\Hz}, corresponding to a quantum efficiency respectively of \SI{10}{\percent} and \SI{25}{\percent}; the other adopting a {lower-noise and more efficient, but still commercially available} \glspl{SNSPD} with dark count rate of \SI{10}{\Hz} and quantum efficiency of \SI{90}{\percent}.